 What Is the Treatment for Lice?

-Pyrethrins are a common treatment that is available over the counter.
-Brand names include Rid, Triple X, Pronto, A-200.
+- Pyrethrins are a common treatment that is available over the counter.
+Some studies suggest pyrethrins can affect cognitive development in children.
+More research is needed.
+Brand names include A-200, Pronto, Rid, Triple X, and Xeglyze.
 For best results, follow the directions exactly.
-Repeat treatment in nine to 10 days to kill any new lice that may have hatched since the first treatment.

-Permithrin lotion 1% (also known as Nix) is another over the counter product which also only kills lice, but not eggs, and will require repeat treatment in nine to 10 days.
+- Permethrin lotion 1% (also known as Nix) is another over-the-counter product that only kills lice, but not eggs, and will require repeat treatment in nine to 10 days.

-Lindane shampoo 1% is approved for lice treatment, but shouldn't be used as first line treatment.
-If used improperly, especially in young children, it can attack and damage the brain and other parts of the nervous system.
+- Lindane shampoo 1% is not approved for lice treatment anymore, since in young children, it can attack and damage the brain and other parts of the nervous system.

-For those who prefer to avoid the use of insecticides, try a "combing only" technique.
+For those who prefer not to use topical products, a "combing only" technique may be effective.
 Wash the hair with ordinary shampoo and conditioner, and leave wet.
 With a fine-toothed comb, stroke slowly outward from the roots through one lock of hair at a time.
 Lice will land on the back of the comb, get caught between the teeth, or fall off.
 Space at least 30 strokes over the head.
 Repeat every three days.
 Because newborn lice do not lay eggs for the first week, all the lice should disappear after about two weeks of combing.

-Pubic lice can be treated with over-the counter medications containing pyrethrins or permethrin lotion 1%.
+Pubic lice (sometimes called crabs) can be treated with over-the counter medications containing pyrethrins or permethrin lotion 1%.
 Your sexual partners will also have to be treated.
 Crabs are also sometimes found on eyelashes or eyebrows.
-A nit comb or fingernails may be used if there are only a few live and nits on them.
+A nit comb or fingernails may be used if there are only a few live nits on them.
 Otherwise a special prescription eye ointment may be prescribed.